php-fig/fig-standards/proposed/http-message.md

     /**
      * Gets the body of the message.
      *
-     * @return StreamInterface|null Returns the body, or null if not set.
+     * @return StreamableInterface|null Returns the body, or null if not set.
      */
     public function getBody();

     /**
      * Sets the body of the message.
      *
-     * The body MUST be a StreamInterface object.
+     * The body MUST be a StreamableInterface object.
 Setting the body to null MUST
      * remove the existing body.
      *
-     * @param StreamInterface|null $body Body.
+     * @param StreamableInterface|null $body Body.
      *
      * @return void
      *
      * @throws \InvalidArgumentException When the body is not valid.
      */
-    public function setBody(StreamInterface $body = null);
+    public function setBody(StreamableInterface $body = null);

     /**
      * Gets all message headers.